satyanarayan-rao/SMTrackR/README.md

 ```
 ### Using data from Drosophila Melanogaster S2 cells

-Please use the command below to generate a heatmap centered at `chr2L:480290-480320` in _Drosophila Melanogaster_ S2 cells.Here dSMF data is sourced from [Krebs et al., Mol.
+Please use the command below to generate a heatmap centered at `chr2L:480290-480320` in _Drosophila Melanogaster_ S2 cells.
+Here dSMF data is sourced from [Krebs et al., Mol.
 Cell., 2017](https://pubmed.ncbi.nlm.nih.gov/28735898/).

 ```
 library(SMTrackR)